PEC-CSS/ACM-PEC-Website/README.md

 ### Steps to Run the Project for the first time

 1. Open a Terminal/Cmd in the project folder
-2. Install the npm packages by running `npm install`.
+2. Install the npm packages by running `npm install` or `npm i -legacy-peer-deps`.
 This will install all the necessary dependencies for the project to run
 3. Start the server by running: `npm start`
 4. A new window will open in your default browser at
     > localhost:3000